mateyct/startup/README.md

 ### Elevator pitch

 Do you want to show off your amazing drawing skills to your friends?
 Want to cure some boredom?
 DrawnLine solves both of these problems!
 Using DrawnLine, you can easily get together with your friends virtually to play a drawing game together.
 Just get on the website, connect, and then start drawing away!
 Each person will have turns drawing and guessing the given word.
-Your friends will know how good you are at drawing, and it'll keep you wanting to come back for more!
+Your friends will know how good you are at drawing, and it'll keep you coming back for more!

 ### Design